1884 United States presidential election: Greenback Party nomination

 The third Greenback National Convention assembled in English's Opera House in Indianapolis, Indiana.
 Delegates from 28 states and the District of Columbia were in attendance.
-The convention nominated former Massachusetts Governor Benjamin Butler for president over chairman Jesse Harper on the first ballot.
+The convention nominated former Massachusetts Governor Benjamin Butler for president over party chairman Jesse Harper on the first ballot.
 Mississippi State Senator Absolom M. West was nominated unanimously for vice president.
 The ticket was subsequently adopted by the Anti-Monopoly Party.

 Butler initially hoped to organize fusion tickets with the minority party in each state, a strategy designed to capitalize on the cross-partisan popularity of many elements of the candidate's program.
 The Greenbacks succeeded in negotiating fusion arrangements with the Democrats in Iowa, Michigan, and Nebraska and with the Republicans in Missouri and West Virginia.
 The fusion electors agreed to divide their votes between Butler and Cleveland, or Butler and Blaine, in proportion to the statewide popular vote for each candidate; however, the fusion ticket was not elected in any state, and Butler received no votes in the Electoral College.